CaSkade-Automation/SkillUp/README.md

 ```
 @inproceedings{KHC+_AutomatingtheDevelopmentof_2020,
- author = {Köcher, Aljosha and Hildebrandt, Constantin and Caesar, Birte and Bakakeu, Jupiter and Peschke, Jorn and Scholz, Andre and Fay, Alexander},
+ author = {KÃ¶cher, Aljosha and Hildebrandt, Constantin and Caesar, Birte and Bakakeu, Jupiter and Peschke, Joern and Scholz, Andre and Fay, Alexander},
  title = {{Automating the Development of Machine Skills and their Semantic Description}},
  pages = {1013--1018},
  publisher = {IEEE},